Clinical Dating Guide

 Are you a rapid-fire texter dating someone who replies every 12 hours?
 Learn how digital communication pacing reveals critical attachment styles and why it causes so much early friction.

-In modern dating, before you assess a partner's financial habits or conflict resolution skills, you must navigate their digital footprint.
-"Digital Pacing"—the frequency, length, and medium of a person's digital communication—has become one of the most critical and fiercely contested metrics of early compatibility.
-Mismatched digital pacing is the number one cause of anxiety in the first month of a new connection.
+In modern dating, before you assess a partner's long-term financial habits or conflict resolution skills, you must first navigate the labyrinth of their digital footprint.
+"Digital Pacing"—the frequency, length, and medium of a person's digital communication—has emerged as one of the most critical and fiercely contested metrics of early romantic compatibility.

 Asynchronous vs. Synchronous Communicators